 Interstella Technologies Inc.

-Interstella Technologies Co., Ltd. (Headquarters: Taiki-cho, Hiroo-gun, Hokkaido; President: Takahiro Inagawa; hereinafter referred to as Interstella Technologies), a comprehensive space infrastructure company that aims to solve the problems of the earth through space transportation and space utilization, is pleased to announce that We are pleased to inform you that the structural test building for testing the propellant tank of the small satellite launch vehicle “ZERO” (hereafter ZERO) has been completed.
-The development of each component of ZERO is progressing steadily, and Interstella
+Interstella Technologies Co., Ltd. (Head office: Taiki-cho, Hiroo-gun, Hokkaido; President: Takahiro Inagawa; hereinafter referred to as Interstella Technologies), a comprehensive space infrastructure company that aims to solve the problems of the earth through space transportation and space utilization, is Japan’s first We are pleased to inform you that we have started a large rocket “DECA” (hereafter, DECA) project for a small satellite constellation (*1) led by the private sector.
+Aiming to realize a service suitable for the era of mass transportation to space in the 2030s, we will actively contribute to securing a low-cost, self-sustaining future space transportation system in Japan.

 Interstella Technologies Inc. Company Profile